Nagell/monorepo_template/README.md

 ### NODE_ENV & VITE MODE

-🟥**IMPORTANT**
+> [!CAUTION]
-Do not add and commit `.env` file to projects.
-There is a known problem with the Nx commands
+> Do not add and commit `.env` file in the apps and other projects.
+There is a known issue with the Nx
-causing usage of the `.env` file for every build mode, no matter what mode is set in the command.
+> commands causing usage of the `.env` file for every build mode, no matter what mode is set in the command.
-If you need some local environment variables, use `.env.development.local` file.
+> If you need some local environment variables, use `.env.development.local` instead.

 The NODE_ENV=production is not supported in the .env file in Vite
 Only NODE_ENV=development is supported to create a development build of the project